-Positive behaviour, effort and achievement is rewarded through the Vivos rewards scheme.
+Positive behaviour, effort and achievement is rewarded through House Points.
 The ‘Consequences’ system serves to make students aware of any poor behaviour, modify it and to make amends where necessary.
 In doing so, not only are we teaching our students that disruption to learning will not be tolerated but also that, in life, there are consequences to our actions or poor decision making.

 Redmoor Academy uses a phased approach to deal with the varying levels of poor behaviour.